 Watkins Glen State Park

-When people think about waterfalls in the Finger Lakes, Watkins Glen State Park is likely one of the first spots to come to mind.
+When people think about waterfalls in the Finger Lakes, the Gorge Trail at Watkins Glen State Park is likely one of the first spots to come to mind.

 Eagle Cliff Falls